 Ole Sereni Hotel

-Ideally located between Nairobi's domestic Wilson Airport and Jomo Kenyatta International Airport (the latter is less than 15 minutes' drive), Ole Sereni also offers a taste of wild Kenya, overlooking the bushlands of Nairobi National Park.
+Conveniently located between Nairobi's domestic Wilson Airport and Jomo Kenyatta International Airport (the latter is less than 15 minutes' drive), Ole Sereni also offers a taste of wild Kenya, overlooking the bushlands of Nairobi National Park.
 Hotel guests frequently see giraffe, zebra, antelope and buffalo lounging near the nearby waterhole.
-This business-style hotel offers all the conveniences one might need upon arriving in Kenya or before flying home.
-Each en suite room is equipped with the most modern amenities, with complimentary Wi-Fi, well-lit desk, LCD flat screen TV and mini bar.
-The Big Five Restaurant offers a 300-foot-long veranda with a view onto Nairobi National Park.
-The Waterhole Snack Bar hosts the same vista, while Eagle's is a fine-dining steak house on the fourth floor.
+The hotel offers all the conveniences you might need upon arriving in Kenya or before flying home.
+Each en suite room is equipped with the most modern amenities, with complimentary Wi-Fi, a well-lit desk, LCD flat screen TV and mini bar.
+The Big Five Restaurant serves meals on a 300-foot-long veranda with a view over Nairobi National Park.
+The Waterhole Snack Bar offers the same vista, while Eagle's is a fine-dining steak house on the fourth floor.
 Relax with a drink at the Ngong Pool Bar after a swim in the infinity pool.
 The Duma Health and Fitness Club features a full gym, salon, steam room and sauna, as well as massage facilities.

 We've Got Answers!